-There was a period there when my favored summer sleeping accommodations were relegated to the realm of camping dark ages by the emergence of ultra-engineered gear.
+There was a period a while back when my favorite summer sleeping accommodations were relegated to camping's dark ages by the emergence of ultra-engineered gear.
 But for those of us who still prefer canvas, the good old cot is back.
-And it's more stylish (and, yes, a bit more hi-tech) than ever.
+And it's more stylish (and, yes, a bit more high tech) than ever.

-Above: Designed by the director of a Danish technical college to be "as comfortable as a real bed," Manufactum's beechwood folding bed is also one of the most stylish cots we've seen.
-Made from a solid wood frame with linen flax bed and carrier bag; €380.
+Above: Designed by the director of a Danish technical college to be "as comfortable as a real bed," Manufactum's Beechwood Folding Bed is also one of the most stylish cots we've seen.
+It has a solid wood frame with a linen flax bed and carry bag; €380.

-Above: Reminiscent of vintage cots, but in sophisticated, leather-trimmed, black canvas, Peter Hofer Jagdwaffen's sleek cot is an exact reproduction of British army cots.
-Made from solid rosewood with brass brackets and hinges; €833.
+Above: A reproduction of the classic British army cot in sophisticated, leather-trimmed black canvas, Peter Hofer Jagdwaffen's Camp Cot is a made of solid rosewood with brass brackets and hinges; €833.

 Above: A more economical yet still stylish take on a classic, Byer's Maine Heritage Cot features a hardwood frame and durable polyester cover; $129.

-Above: Reminiscent of vintage steel-framed army beds, the Alps Lightweight cot weighs in at only 11.5 pounds.
+Above: Reminiscent of vintage steel-framed army beds, the Alps Lightweight Camp Cot weighs in at only 11.5 pounds.
 Available at Sportsman's Warehouse; $49.99.

-And of course there is always vintage.
-I bought my own wood-frame cot with sun-bleached, white canvas on Etsy.
+Of course, there are always vintage options—I bought my own wood-framed cot with sun-bleached white canvas on Etsy.

 N.B.: This post is an update; the original story ran on July 11, 2013, as part of our issue The Summer Bedroom.